kalv25/azure-network-watcher/docs/labs/lab-06/index.md

 At the `Add sources->Azure endpoints` tab, select `hubVm` as a source endpoint and click on `Add endpoints`.

+!!! info "Note"
+    Make sure that you select Virtual Machine, not Virtual Network!

 At the `Add test group details` page click on `Add destinations`.

 ![00](../../assets/images/lab-06/cm3.png)

 At the `Add destinations->Azure endpoints` tab, select `spoke1Vm` and `spoke2Vm` as a destination endpoints and click on `Add endpoints`.

+!!! info "Note"
+    Make sure that you select Virtual Machine, not Virtual Network!

 ![00](../../assets/images/lab-06/cm4.png)